parthian-sterlet/gsga/README.md

 Folder [**library**](https://github.com/parthian-sterlet/gsga/tree/main/library) represents the library of DNA motifs, it contains two types of files: (1) files of PWM motifs as matrices of log-odds weights computed as desribed previously ([Levitsky et al., 2007](https://doi.org/10.1186/1471-2105-8-481); [Levitsky et al., 2019](https://doi.org/10.1093/nar/gkz800)) and (2) files of lists of recognition thresholds computed with the whole-genome set of promoters of protein coding genes, see Levitsky et al. ([2019](https://doi.org/10.1093/nar/gkz800)) and Tsukanov et al. ([2022](https://doi.org/10.3389/fpls.2022.938545)); to make the recognition for all DNA motifs uniform, each threshold respects the expected recognition rate (ERR) value, it means the probability recognition per one bp position in the promoters ([Levitsky et al., 2024](https://doi.org/10.18699/vjgb-24-90)); hence, each file of the list contains two columns: (a) recognition threshold and (b) ERR value as LOG10(probability), where the probability is ratio of the positions with recognized BSs (in either DNA strand) to the total number of tested positions in promoters.

-# Input data description
-).
-As input data, GA1 uses (1) a set of N sequences (monomers) containing the target TF binding site, and (2) a set of matrices for off-target TFs with (3) a preliminarily computed list of thresholds and respective FPRs for each matrix as described in (Levitsky et al., 2019).

 # Pipeline description

 # Common input data for all blocks